AnestisTouloumis/multgee/README.md

     within each cluster (`repeated`).

-The association structure among the correlated multinomial responses is expressed via marginalized local odds ratios (Touloumis, Agresti and Kateri, 2013).
-The estimating procedure for the local odds ratios can be summarized as follows: For each level pair of the `repeated` variable, the available responses are aggregated across clusters to form a square marginalized contingency table.
+The association structure among the correlated multinomial responses is expressed via marginalized local odds ratios (Touloumis et al., 2013).
+The estimating procedure for the local odds ratios can be summarized as
+follows: For each level pair of the `repeated` variable, the available responses are aggregated across clusters to form a square marginalized contingency table.
 Treating these tables as independent, an RC-G(1) type model is fitted in order to estimate the marginalized local odds ratios.
 The `LORstr` argument determines the form of the marginalized local odds ratios structure.
 Since the general RC-G(1) model is closely related to the family of association models, one can instead fit an association model to each of the marginalized contingency tables by setting `LORem = "2way"` in the core functions.

 There are also four utility functions: